 The Organization received a substantial portion of its support from one donor.
-These contributions constituted approximately 30% and 37% of total support and revenue for the years ended June 30, 2017 and 2016, respectively.
-A significant reduction in the level of this support, if it were to occur, may have a significant effect on the Organization's programs and activities.
+These contributions constituted approximately 28% and 30%, respectively, of total support and revenue for the years ended June 30, 2018 and 2017.
+Any significant reduction in revenue and support may adversely impact the Organization financial position and operations.